Overview

 Rather than designing something entirely new and unfamiliar, I first studied the visual languages of internationally renowned orchestras to find what musical symbols feel instantly recognizable and carry weight.
 From that research, I extracted a set of musical marks that anyone (musician or not) could connect with.
 To ground the identity in Columbia, I kept the blue palette that members already associate with the organization and the university.
 The result is a logo that feels familiar enough to not feel like a departure, distinct enough to finally be its own.

-Design for emotion first
+Design for emotional delight first

 Treating community members as co-creators — not just end users — meant the final identity wasn't imposed on them.
 When people see the new logo on a t-shirt or a stage backdrop, they recognize something of themselves in it.
 That recognition is the real deliverable.